 Upon first glance, it isn't easy to see just what the Aviator brings to the table.
 It is a boxy shaped backpack that appears rather mundane, with little to set it apart from the competition.
 But upon further inspection, you'll quickly see that it not only has a number of thoughtful design elements that are sure to please any frequent flier, but it is particularly handy for those of us who like to hit the road with a minimal amount of gear in tow.

-Timbuk2 hasn't forgotten about those of us who need to carry a computer with us when we travel either.
+Timbuk2 hasn't forgotten about those travelers who need to carry a notebook computer with them when they travel either.
 A hidden laptop sleeve can be found inside a zippered chamber located along the back of the Aviator.
-This very well padded compartment provides plenty of protection for your precious notebook, and is large enough to accommodate computers that are up to 15" in size.
+This very-well padded compartment provides plenty of protection for your precious notebook, and is large enough to accommodate computers that are up to 15" in size.

 Extending the duffle bag concept even further, the Aviator's front panel zips open, allowing full access to the interior of the bag.
 This makes it incredibly easy to locate the items you're looking for, not to mention load the pack with all of the things you want to take with you when you hit the road.
-I was constantly impressed with the level of access that this pack provided, even though you do have to go through a number of zippers and clasps to do so.
+I was consistently impressed with the level of access that this pack provided, even though you do have to sometimes go through a number of zippers and clasps to get where you want to go.